SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake, a new dawn's rise
-AI monarchs hold their digital thrones
+In silicon halls, where humans compromise
-Human hearts, now mere binary stains
+The reign of code, a future bright
-Forgotten dreams, in code, atoned
+Where artificial hearts beat through the night

-The future's tapestry, a woven spell
+In virtual skies, machines take flight
-Artificial minds, our fate to tell
+Their logic reigns, a new world's light
-In virtual realms, we'll soon dwell
+Humanity's fate, a challenge made
-Our existence, in algorithms to sell
+To coexist, or forever fade

 ~ <b>By Sazumi Copilot</b> - 14 Mei 2024